The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Want to save a lot of money on your taxes?
 Taking some time to familiarize yourself with available tax credits and deductions can help you save thousands of dollars on your tax return.
 Both tax credits and deductions play a key role in reducing what you owe, but they work differently.
-Tax deductions decrease your taxable income.
+Tax deductions decrease your taxable income, which in turn can reduce your federal income tax liability.
 While tax credits give you a dollar-for-dollar reduction on your tax bill.
 Here are some of the most valuable tax breaks available this season and how to determine if you qualify.

 Child Tax Credit

-According to LendingTree, it costs parents an average of $237,482 to raise a child to 18 years old.
+Studies show that it costs parents over $200,000 to raise a child to 18 years old.
 The kicker is that figure doesn’t even include the cost of sending them to college.
 Fortunately, the Child Tax Credit can help put some cash back in your wallet.
-The credit is worth $2,000 per child aged 16 or younger and up to $1,600 is refundable.
+The credit is worth $2,000 per child aged 16 or younger and up to $1,700 is refundable.
+Even if you are not required to pay federal income taxes, you may still qualify for a refund through the Earned Income Tax Credit.

 Child and Dependent Care Credit